RetrievalToolbox/ACOS-Goddard/docs/src/index.md

 # ACOS Goddard

 Welcome to ACOS Goddard, an independent implementation of the ACOS algorithm that was originally created at NASA JPL.
-The NASA JPL implementation of the algorithm is **RtRetrievalFramework** and is available at https://github.com/nasa/RtRetrievalFramework.
+The NASA JPL implementation of the algorithm is **RtRetrievalFramework** and is available [here](https://github.com/nasa/RtRetrievalFramework).
 Our implementation of ACOS uses the RetrievalToolbox library, which can be freely downloaded [here](https://www.github.com/US-GHG-Center/RetrievalToolbox.jl).
 One can think of this as an own application that is built on top of **RetrievalToolbox**.

 The purpose of this application is to serve as a demonstration for science users to see how a moderately complex CO$_2$ retrieval algorithm can be built and run with the **RetrievalToolbox** software library.